danp0kes/danp0kes/README.md

       </a>
     </td>
     <td>How do market trends continue throughout the weekend?
 Are Friday and Monday returns correlated?
 Which day of the week is riskiest to invest on?
 Check out the <a href="https://github.com/danp0kes/monday-effect" target="_blank">project.</a> <br><br>
-    Results: Trading on Monday after a poor Friday performance results in greatest gain with the least risk.
+    Results: Trading on a Monday after a poor Friday performance results in the greatest gain with the least amount risk when compared to any other days.
     </td>
   </tr>
 </table>